rails-api/active_model_serializers/README.md

   has_many :comments, key: :reviews
 ```

-The `url` declaration describes which named routes to use while generating URLs
-for your JSON.
-Not every adapter will require URLs.
 ## Pagination

 Pagination links will be included in your response automatically as long as the resource is paginated using [Kaminari](https://github.com/amatsuda/kaminari) or [WillPaginate](https://github.com/mislav/will_paginate) and if you are using a ```JSON-API``` adapter.